-The Module is a multi-chip embedded cryptographic module and conforms to Level 2 requirements for physical security.
+The module is a multi-chip embedded cryptographic module and conforms to Level 2 requirements for physical security.
 The cryptographic module consists of production-grade components.
-Six tamper evident seals are pre-installed (at factory) as shown on the Figure 1-10 with dashed arrows.
+Four tamper evident seals should be installed as shown on the Figure 1-6 with dashed arrows.
 These tamper evident seals are very fragile and cannot be removed without clear signs of damage to the labels.
-The Module is covered with the black sheet and the metal frame that is opaque within the visible spectrum.
+The module is covered with the black sheet and the metal frame that is opaque within the visible spectrum.